 Five Australians have now died on the Kokoda Trail in recent years.
 Many more have been evacuated because they were not physically capable of completing the arduous and hazardous trek across the Owen Stanley Ranges in Papua New Guinea.

-We do not the cause of death of those who died.
-We do not know how many have been evacuated, or why, because nobody keeps any records.
+We don’t even know how many have been evacuated, or why, because nobody keeps any records!

 Perhaps it is time to question the effectiveness of the Kokoda Track Authority which is supposed to be the management agency for the Kokoda Trail.
 Australians have been in-situ for more than two years under a Joint Australian-PNG Agreement developed to protect the Kokoda Trail from mining and logging claims.